 Your Dropbox is yours.
 People can’t just randomly come along and put things into it or find out where it is.
+There’s no such thing as a ‘dropbox search engine’.
 Neither can you put files into someone’s Public folder.

 (If you’re installing Dropbox for a new account after October 4, 2012 you won’t have a Public folder but you don’t need one.
 It wasn’t any more ‘public’ than any other folder on your computer and seems to have only confused people.)

 The contents of your Public folder, as well as all other folders in your Dropbox, are private unless you specifically share them.
 No-one can find their way to any of your folders unless you’ve shared the links to them and you can’t find your way to someone’s unless they’ve shared theirs.